 |

-Car hire is often your biggest controllable cost, and it changes by season.
-As a rule, summer has the highest daily rates, shoulder months sit in the middle, and winter offers the lowest.
-The table below shows typical bands by vehicle class and season.
+Car hire is often the biggest controllable cost in an Iceland road trip, and it changes by season.
+Summer generally has the highest daily rates, shoulder months sit in the middle, and winter often has lower rental prices but stronger vehicle and weather considerations.

-What shapes the final price is straightforward: the insurance level you choose (wind, gravel, sand/ash) can add to the daily rate but often saves you from larger bills later; extras such as an additional driver, child seats, or mobile Wi‑Fi; your pickup and return timing and location; and the fuel economy of the class you choose relative to your planned mileage.
+What shapes the final price is straightforward: the insurance level you choose, extras such as an additional driver, child seats, or mobile Wi‑Fi, your pickup and return timing, and the fuel economy of the vehicle class you choose.

 Many companies place a temporary deposit hold on your card; Blue Car Rental does not hold a deposit, which keeps more of your travel funds available during the trip.